One woman’s battle against illegal animal performances in China

 And over the past two years, humanity’s problems have only become more pressing.
 Who’s going to care about the fate of a few animals?

-But at the same time, wild animals have repeatedly made headlines in the past couple of years: In April 2021, three leopards escaped from the Hangzhou Safari Park; in May, there were two deadly tiger attacks on keepers in Anyang, Henan and Bengbu, Anhui; in June, 15 elephants fled Xishuangbanna and made their way north; in March 2022, a macaque escaped into the city of Nanjiang due to poor management.
+But at the same time, wild animals have repeatedly made headlines in the past couple of years: In April 2021, three leopards escaped from the Hangzhou Safari Park; in May, there were two deadly tiger attacks on keepers in Anyang, Henan, and Bengbu, Anhui; in June, 15 elephants fled Xishuangbanna in Yunnan and made their way north; in March 2022, a macaque escaped into the city of Nanjing due to poor management.

 Chunmei later told me that the situation for performing animals has not changed much over these past two years.
 Due to the pandemic, she has also been unable to travel to the front lines to report illegal animal shows.